Retirement is an important milestone

 Once contributions are deposited into your pension account, you take control!
 You get to decide how to invest the contributions based on your own needs and preferences.
 You can track and manage your investments, online, at any time at mysunlife.ca.

-There are eight investment funds available to you.
+There are six investment funds available to you.
 Each one comes with a different degree of risk and return and may be right for different points in your career.

-To keep things simple, the eight investment funds are categorized into two main types:
+To keep things simple, the six investment funds are categorized into two main types:

 Investing doesn’t have to be complicated!
 Once you join the pension plan, you get access to mysunlife.ca, where you’ll find easy-to-use online tools and resources.